Samantha Ronson: Legal actions

 In May 2007, American actress Lindsay Lohan crashed her Mercedes-Benz in Beverly Hills.
-Police found a "small amount" of cocaine in her car and blogger Perez Hilton posted on his blog that the drugs belonged to Ronson, using another celebrity gossip blog as a source for the story.
-Two weeks later he started selling "Blame Samantha" T-shirts and called Ronson a "lezbot dj".
+Police found a "small amount" of cocaine in her car, and blogger Perez Hilton posted on his blog that the drugs belonged to Ronson, using another celebrity gossip blog as a source for the story.
+Two weeks later, he started selling "Blame Samantha" T-shirts and called Ronson a "lezbot DJ.".
 Ronson hired Martin Garbus to start a defamation suit against Hilton and the original source for the story, Celebrity Babylon.
 Celebrity Babylon agreed to issue a retraction and apology on the understanding that Ronson would drop the claim; Hilton's lawyers asked the judge to throw out the case as an assault on his free speech rights.
-Garbus thought that it would be impossible to produce evidence that Hilton had acted with malice and reached an agreement with Hilton which would have kept Ronson from paying his legal fees.
+Garbus thought that it would be impossible to produce evidence that Hilton had acted with malice and reached an agreement with Hilton that would have kept Ronson from paying his legal fees.
 Ronson wanted Hilton's retraction and vetoed the proposal.
-Around the same time Garbus presented a $100,000 bill after the $25,000 retainer had been accounted for.
+Around the same time, Garbus presented a $100,000 bill after the $25,000 retainer had been accounted for.
 Garbus withdrew from the case and neither he nor Ronson appeared at Hilton's hearing, where the judge ruled in Hilton's favour dismissing the case and ordering Ronson to pay Hilton's $85,000 legal fees.

-Two weeks later Garbus sued Ronson in New York for close to $142,000 in fees and services.
+Two weeks later, Garbus sued Ronson in New York for close to $142,000 in fees and services.
 He later dropped that suit.
-In May, Ronson filed suit against Garbus in Los Angeles County Superior Court, contending that his incompetence had lost the case against Hilton and asking for damages in excess of $300,000.
+In May, Ronson filed a suit against Garbus in Los Angeles County Superior Court, contending that his incompetence had lost the case against Hilton and asking for damages in excess of $300,000.
 Among the allegations was that Garbus failed to fulfill his duties as her attorney because he was focused on collecting his fees.
-In response to Ronson's malpractice suit he countersued to recover his fees.
+In response to Ronson's malpractice suit, he countersued to recover his fees.

 On 1 August 2011, Ronson was pulled over in Baker, California, while driving her Porsche Targa back home from Las Vegas.
-She was initially stopped for driving 89 m.p.h. in a 70 m.p.h. speed zone, but was given a balance test, since she seemed impaired.
+She was initially stopped for driving at 89 mph in a 70 mph speed zone but was given a balance test since she seemed impaired.
 She was arrested for two misdemeanors for driving under the influence.